 Time Out says

-For illustrious Columbia University linguistics professor Dr. Alice Howland (an astonishingly controlled Julianne Moore, whose career-best performance lacks so much as a hint of stagy artifice), the first symptoms are subtly ominous.
+For illustrious New York linguistics professor Dr Alice Howland (an astonishingly controlled Julianne Moore), the first symptoms are subtly ominous.
 Just 50 years old, Alice is too young to assume that a momentary lapse might be an early sign of dementia.
-And then, over the length of a single devastating close-up, Alice learns that the rest of her life will be devoted to what she later refers to as “the art of losing.”
+And then, over the length of a single devastating close-up, Alice learns that the rest of her life will be devoted to what she later refers to as 'the art of losing'.

 Cast and crew